ellenbell/FasTE/README.md

 # FasTE
 FasTE is designed to be used as a quick guide for *de novo* transposable element (TE) library generation and subsequent TE screening. <br />
 **Part 1: TE library generation**, utilises the packages; Extensive *de novo* TE Annotator (EDTA, Ou et al., 2019) and DeepTE (Yan et al., 2020) which may be used in tandem for *de novo* TE annotation and classification. <br />
-**Part 2: TE screening**, demonstrates how newly made libraries can be used in conjunction with RepeatMasker for repeat detection and outputs parsed with RM_TRIPS prior to downstream analysis. <br />
+**Part 2: TE screening**, demonstrates how newly made libraries can be used in conjunction with RepeatMasker (Smit et al., 2013-2015) for repeat detection and outputs parsed with RM_TRIPS prior to downstream analysis. <br />

 <img width="1085" alt="Screenshot 2021-06-16 at 11 29 14" src="https://user-images.githubusercontent.com/46861035/122203682-31bfc600-ce96-11eb-9452-07e41ed50f3c.png">